anuragk15/nextjs-cloudflare-demo/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Cloudflare Pages Setup

+Make sure to add Environment variable "NODE_VERSION" as 17 and follow the recommended build command & output suggested by CF.

+Do not set the NODE_VERSION to 18 or anything below 14.
+This is will throw an error.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: